Marissa Mayer

 American business executive and engineer, former CEO of Yahoo!

 Marissa Ann Mayer (/ˈmaɪ.ər/; born May 30, 1975) is an American business executive, software engineer, and investor who served as president and chief executive officer of Yahoo! from 2012 to 2017, when it was sold to Verizon.
 She was a long-time executive, usability leader and key spokesperson for Google (employee No. 20), and was its first woman software engineer.
-Mayer later co-founded Sunshine, a startup technology company.
+Mayer later co-founded Sunshine and, after its assets were acquired in 2025, founded the artificial intelligence company Dazzle AI.

 Early life

 Mayer was born in Wausau, Wisconsin, the daughter of Margaret Mayer, an art teacher of Finnish descent, and Michael Mayer, an environmental engineer who worked for water companies.
 Her grandfather, Clem Mayer, had polio when he was seven and served as mayor of Jackson, Wisconsin, for 32 years.
 She has a younger brother.
 She would later describe herself as having been "painfully shy" as a child and teenager.

 She "never had fewer than one after-school activity per day," participating in ballet, ice-skating, piano, swimming, debates, and the Brownies.
 During middle school and high school, she took piano and ballet lessons, the latter of which taught her "criticism and discipline, poise, and confidence".
 At an early age, she showed an interest in mathematics and science.